strawberry image

 Sampling

+Aphids are most abundant in the underside of strawberry leaves and around the crown.
 To sample for aphids, collect 40 randomly-selected leaves per acre.
-Inspect the leaves and count how many are infested with non-parasitized aphids.
+Inspect the leaves and count how many are infested with wingless and non-parasitized aphids.
 Visibly parasitized aphids appear brown, swollen, and dry, and have already been killed by a parasitoid wasp that developed inside them.
 Specific economic thresholds for North Carolina have not been established, but work in California indicates that infestation rates of above 30% are necessary to justify insecticide applications.

 Management